-“How To Enjoy Each Other’s Company Without Talking” by Las Vegas Wedding Photographer Black Salt Photography
+"How To Enjoy Each Other's Company Without Talking" by Oregon Wedding Photographer Black Salt Photography

 Being in quarantine is a new experience for all of us.
 It can be a bit scary not knowing what's happening in the world around you.
 Not being able to talk to the people you usually see every day, not being able to freely go out or make the decisions you used to - it can feel cramped.
 The last thing you want is to feel trapped in your own home, especially when we don't know when this will end.
 That's why it's important to still feel connected to yourself, to your partner, and to your home.
 Your house, apartment, or RV is an important "vehicle" in your life and we, too often gloss over how much we are able to do because we have this home.

 So, before we dive into how to enjoy your partner's company without talking, take a few moments to look around you.
 Look at the trinkets you've been keeping.

 The walls that keep you protected (not locked in).

 Appreciate these items.
 Feel thankful for what you have and excited for what you will bring to this space in the future.

 Here are a few good tips you can utilize on a daily basis to help you enjoy each other's company & your living space even more without a lot of extra time or money.

 *When researching for this article, I came across this song which I have to share with you because it is such a MOOD.
 Listen here.

 This tip appears in every self-help article out there about how to enjoy your home.
 Maybe you're still holding a small grudge about being forced to do this as a kid, BUT it really does help.
 You'll feel like a queen/king every night when you crawl into bed having fooled yourself into thinking you were super productive today and actually washed the sheets.
 It will help give you a bookmark each morning.
 Let your mind think, "Okay, I've made the bed, so now my day begins."
 When you walk into your bedroom at night, the bed will seem serene rather than a jumbled mess.